A HISTORICAL RECORD OF THE UK SINGLES CHART IN THE 20TH CENTURY

 This website is for all music fans, whether you are a casual listener or a UK singles chart aficionado.
 Browse casually or use our powerful search tools to find the artists and songs you are looking for.
 Many songs can also be played by clicking the icon next to their titles (and we continue to add more playable songs every week).

-Artists with recently added music videos (April 2024): Kenny, Maisonettes, Keith Harris And Orville, Mighty Wah!, Wah!, Driver 67, Simon Dupree And The Big Sound, Love Sculpture, Bonzo Dog Doo-Dah Band, Sounds Orchestral.
+Artists with recently added music videos (November 2024): Kenny, Maisonettes, Keith Harris And Orville, Mighty Wah!, Wah!, Driver 67, Simon Dupree And The Big Sound, Love Sculpture, Bonzo Dog Doo-Dah Band, Sounds Orchestral.

 Happy searching... and listening!